Skip to content

 sudo systemctl enable --now minio

 The MinIO server can be found at port 9000 and the browser UI at port 9001.
 Currently both are configured to be accessed only via HTTP.
-If you need to switch to HTTPS, which you will if you need SQL Server to access the server, then continue with the additional steps below:
+If you need to switch to HTTPS, which you will if you need SQL Server to access the server, continue with the additional steps below:

 Create a User Account for Client Access